top of page

 As a functional medicine practitioner, my lens looks beyond eradication and instead focuses on restoring function so bacteria don’t keep finding their way back to the wrong place.
 Functional medicine is where natural and alternative SIBO strategies become essential.
 It's the way to finally feel better and get lasting relief from SIBO.

-At Dots Wellness, I provide my SIBO patients with a thorough gut health evaluation, including functional medicine labs, that provide specific details on exactly what is the root cause of SIBO.
+At Dots Wellness, I provide my SIBO patients with a thorough gut health evaluation, including functional medicine labs, that provide specific details on exactly what the root cause of SIBO is.
 Then, we have a clear roadmap of what to fix.

 Supporting Gut Motility and the Nervous System